 Some of the best dual journeys have protagonists who are each other’s adversaries, e.g. Heat, House of Sand and Fog and many romantic comedies.
 Mostly one of the two will learn from the dramatic experience, sometimes both do.
 In the Pixar movies, there are almost always dual (and often multiple) journeys, both Inner and Outer.

-Can you see that these dual protagonist are never completely equal?
+Can you see that these dual protagonists are never completely equal?
 See also my related thoughts on different types of main character in Touch Of Evil.

 Voilà, now you know all there is to know.
 Feel free to throw another hero in the mix!

 Karel Segers wrote his first produced screenplay at age 17.
 Today he is a story analyst with experience in acquisition, development and production.
 He has trained students worldwide, and worked with half a dozen Academy Award nominees.
 Karel speaks more European languages than you have fingers on your left hand, which he is still trying to find a use for in his hometown of Sydney, Australia.
 The languages, not the fingers.